brycewray/astro-site-legacy/src/pages/posts/2021/07/beginners-luck-4-vite-edition.md

   </head>
 ```

 In development mode, the CSS appears here in `head` as internal CSS.
-In production mode, this is a reference to a separate CSS file that Vite has hashed and renamed appropriately for cache-busting (see "[Eleventy + Vite = elite](/posts/2021/07/eleventy-vite-elite/)" for more on that.)
+In production mode, this is a reference to a separate CSS file that Vite has hashed and renamed appropriately for cache-busting (see “[Eleventy + Vite = elite](/posts/2021/07/eleventy-vite-elite/)” for more on that.)

 And that was it.